The Semantic Scholar Open Data Platform: Data Processing Pipeline

 \subsubsection{Paper Embeddings}

 Vector representations (embeddings) of papers can be useful in a variety of downstream applications.
 Our pipeline uses them for author disambiguation and recommendations, and we publish embeddings so that others may use them in their own applications.
 We produce embeddings using SPECTER~\cite{Cohan2020SPECTERDR}, which generates document-level embeddings from SciBERT~\cite{beltagy-etal-2019-scibert}.
 SPECTER takes the paper title and abstract as input, and is trained to minimize a triplet margin loss that encourages paper pairs with a citation relationship to have more similar embeddings than those without.
+Its successor, SPECTER2 \cite{Singh2023SciRepEval}, provides improved performance by training on 10x more data and introducing a new method that learns adapters \cite{houlsby2019parameter} tailored to specific task formats.
 We evaluated on the SciDocs benchmark, also introduced in \citet{Cohan2020SPECTERDR}, as well as a newer benchmark SciRepEval \cite{Singh2023SciRepEval}, which increases the number and difficulty of tasks.
-The code, models, and data for SPECTER are available at \href{https://github.com/allenai/SPECTER}{https://github.com/allenai/SPECTER} and for SciRepEval at \href{https://github.com/allenai/SciRepEval}{https://github.com/allenai/SciRepEval}.
+The code, models, and data are publicly available for SPECTER \href{https://github.com/allenai/SPECTER}{https://github.com/allenai/SPECTER}, SPECTER2 \href{https://github.com/allenai/SPECTER2}{https://github.com/allenai/SPECTER2}, and SciRepEval \href{https://github.com/allenai/SciRepEval}{https://github.com/allenai/SciRepEval}.